 The best part about it is that you only need three ingredients to make it (okay, four if I’m being picky).
 It’s delicious, and even more so now because juicy watermelons are ripe and readily available at the grocery store.
 It is so easy to make and highly summer cookout appropriate.

 The frosting is heavy whipping cream beaten with granulated sugar.
 I added vanilla bean to the party because I knew it would be delicious.
 And it is.
-I've seen versions of this using tubs of frozen whipped topping, so you could use that too and make even shorter work of building the cake.
-I recommend the homemade whipped topping, though.
+I’ve seen versions of this using tubs of frozen whipped topping, so you could use that too and make even shorter work of building the cake.
+I recommend the homemade whipped cream, though.
 Everything tastes so fresh and lovely.

 Cutting the watermelon to shape was easier than I thought.
 Just cut the top and bottom of the melon off flat, and then carve the rind away.
 The shape doesn’t have to be anywhere near perfect, just do the best you can.
 The whipped cream will camouflage an uneven surface.